wmo-cop/pyoscar/README.md

 # get all station identifiers by program affiliation
 pyoscar stations --program=GAW

+# get all stations by station name (partial names are supported)
+pyoscar stations --station-name toronto

 # get a single station by WIGOS identifier
 pyoscar station 0-20000-0-71151